j-julaiti/Extract-article-data-from-Elsevier/README.md

 Step2:

-    Clone the Repositories to some file
+    Clone the Repositories to a folder

 Step3: